Self-guided Sightseeing Tour #1 in Neu-Ulm, Germany

 Show sight on map

-The Ulm town hall is one of the outstanding monuments of the city of Ulm, not least because of the facade wall paintings and an astronomical clock.
-Its complex building history - it consists of three different components - began in the 14th century.
-His current appearance essentially goes back to the early Renaissance.
+Ulm Town Hall is one of the outstanding architectural monuments of the city of Ulm, not least because of the façade murals and an astronomical clock.
+Its complex architectural history – it consists of three different components – began in the 14th century.
+Its current appearance essentially dates back to the early Renaissance.

 Wikipedia: Rathaus (Ulm) (DE)